 Famous people who gave their babies this name

-Sebastian is the number 18 most popular boys name in the US, according to 2018 Social Security Administration data.
-Sebastian has been consistently popular over the last two decades and finally broke into the top 20 baby names recently in 2018.
+According to Social Security Administration data, Sebastian has been consistently popular over the last two decades and finally broke into the top 20 baby names recently in 2018.
 It has been in the top 50 names since 2013, and top 100 names since 2000.

 However, it is the 30th most popular name on FamilyEducation.com.